-For example, understanding the effects on both human welfare and the environment of the exploration, analysis, and extraction of natural resources (energy, water, minerals and food) is critical to promote security of supply.
-Similarly, understanding dynamic natural earth hazards (landslides, earthquakes and volcanic eruptions) which directly affect lives and livelihoods and pose major welfare challenges also requires informed citizens and effective communications to deliver better preparedness and resilience to sudden change.
+For example, understanding the effects on both human welfare and the environment of the exploration, analysis and extraction of natural resources (energy, water, minerals and food) is critical to promote security of supply.
+Similarly, understanding dynamic natural earth hazards (landslides, earthquakes and volcanic eruptions) that directly affect lives and livelihoods and pose major welfare challenges also requires informed citizens and effective communications to deliver better preparedness and resilience to sudden change.

 Our vision and research themes